fatualux/python-notes/src/chapters/classes/encapsulation.md

 - **Flexibility and Maintenance**: It provides the ability to change the internal implementation of the class without affecting the external code that uses the class.
 - **Increased Security**: Protects the internal state of the object from unintended or harmful changes by restricting access to private attributes and methods.

-### Conclusion

-Encapsulation is a fundamental principle of OOP that helps to safeguard an object's internal state and provide a clear, controlled interface for interacting with that state.
-By using encapsulation, you can create robust and maintainable code that adheres to good software design practices.